 - Why does Search Console show 404 pages after removing spam?

-- How to fix 404 errors in Search Console after a hack
+- How to fix and remove 404 errors in Search Console after a hack

 - 404’s for spam pages after forcing HTTPS

-Let’s start by analyzing the signs of a SEO spam infection, which can lead to issues with Googlebot in the first place.
+Let’s start by analyzing the signs of a SEO spam infection, which can lead to issues with Googlebot and 404 errors in search console.

 Once you’ve addressed these issues and cleaned up the spam, however, you might end up with a whole different set of problems.